 “In the bid or quest to roll out various strategies in the post-M&A era, to ensure good performance, the employee must be pivotal.
 Any attempt to sideline the employee in all these will spell doom for the new setup,” says study author Godfred Yaw Koi-Akrofi.

-In order to ensure your merger or acquisition has the greatest chance of success, it’s valuable to measure the experience of your employees during such a transition.
+To ensure your merger or acquisition has the greatest chance of success, it’s valuable to measure the employee experience during such a transition.
 We’ll cover what’s at risk during a merger or acquisition, why you should survey (and what to ask), how to support your employees during this time, and wisdom from some customers of Culture Amp who have gone through this transition firsthand.

 Roadblocks you may encounter during a merger or acquisition